 Below are some other organizations and resources that help student exercise their First Amendment rights:

-1 for All - A great website about teaching an exercising the First Amendment.
-Includes videos and posters from celebrities about the first amendment, scholarship contests for students, grants for schools, media resources, lesson plans http://1forall.us/ http://www.mccormickfoundation.org/page.aspx?pid=591 http://www.channelone.com
+1 for All - A resource for teaching an exercising the First Amendment.
+Includes videos and posters from celebrities about the first amendment, scholarship contests for students, grants for schools, media resources, lesson plans.

+http://1forall.us/